A beloved superhero. A promising young director. A perfect pair of romantic leads. A dream supporting cast. What could possibly go wrong?

 The Amazing Spider-Man 2

 ScreenCrush’s Comic Strip is a weekly roundup of the hottest superhero movie/TV news items.
 From Marvel to DC and points in between, if it pertains to costumed comic book heroes, we’re covering it here, bringing you our expert analysis.
-This week, 'The Amazing Spider-Man 2.'
+This week, the new Batmobile and 'Avengers 2' plot synopsis are revealed, the Howling Commandos return (on TV), and Andrew Garfield calls out Sony on the failure of 'The Amazing Spider-Man 2.'